lizmat/raku-all-modules/raydiak/Inline-Lua/README.md

 including assigning it to an &-sigiled variable to be able to call it with ordinary-looking sub call syntax.

-Userdata and cdata types are exposed as ::Userdata and ::Cdata.
-Passing Perl-native binary into Lua or accessing the actual pointer or binary data in Perl is not supported at this time, nor is light userdata values (Lua's version of an opaque void pointer).
+Full userdata and LuaJIT cdata types are exposed as Inline::Lua::Userdata and Inline::Lua::Cdata.
+Light userdata is a simple pointer value (not an object), and is passed to and from Perl as a NativeCall Pointer.

 Metatables in Lua allow any object type to define behaviors for calling, indexing, comparing, and calculating operators, even when the type in question does not usually support such operations.
-This is allowed for by the object types, meaning e.g. a ::Table also does the Callable role and can be called (though the attempt will fail if there isn't a corresponding metatable handler).
+This is allowed for by the object types, meaning e.g. a ::Table also does the Callable role and can be invoked (though the attempt will fail if there isn't a corresponding metatable handler).